 This is because it’s an intensive treatment and there are risks.
 There are several stages to a donor stem cell transplant.

-You have a stem cell transplant after very high doses of chemotherapy.
+You have a stem cell transplant after chemotherapy treatment.
 You might have targeted drugs with the chemotherapy.
 You may also have radiotherapy to your whole body.
 This is called total body irradiation or TBI.

 After this treatment you have stem cells from a donor to replace your own bone marrow cells.
 You have these through a drip into your bloodstream.